-ASHOKAN PILLAR AT SARNATH, LION CAPITAL, ITS HISTORY AND IMPORTANCE.
+ASHOKAN PILLAR, LION CAPITAL, ITS HISTORY AND IMPORTANCE.

 The Ashoka Pillar of Sarnath is a unique example of ancient Indian sculpture, as well as a witness to India’s history of about two and a half thousand years.

-The pillar in Sarnath(Varanasi) on which the warning given by Emperor Ashoka to the divisive forces in Buddhism is inscribed is called the Ashoka Pillar of Sarnath.
+The pillar in Sarnath(Varanasi) on which Emperor Ashoka’s warning to the divisive forces in Buddhism is inscribed is called the Ashoka Pillar of Sarnath.

 SARNATH